The Timeline of Artificial Intelligence – From the 1940s

 The next invention marks a huge discovery amongst the timeline of Artificial Intelligence, as the market for it is still thriving.
 Eliza – the first-ever chatbot was invented in the 1960s by Joseph Wiezenbaum at the Artificial Intelligence Laboratory at MIT.
 Eliza is a psychotherapeutic robot that gives pre-fed responses to the users.
 Such that, they feel they are talking to someone who understands their problems.
 Here, the main idea is that the individual would converse more and get the notion that he/she is talking to a psychiatrist.
 Of course, with continuous development, we are now surrounded by many chatbot providers such as drift, conversica, intercom, etc.

 Next lined-up in this timeline of Artificial Intelligence is Shakey.
 Shakey is titled as the first general-purpose mobile robot.
 It was able to reason with its own actions.
 According to the plaque displayed in IEEE, Shakey “could perceive its surroundings, infer implicit facts from explicit ones, create plans, recover from errors in plan execution, and communicate using ordinary English.”
 The robot had a television monitor and whiskers to detect when it came close to any object.
-Interestingly, the robot itself would plan the route it would take so that it could carefully maneuver around obstacles.
+Interestingly, the robot itself would plan the route it would take so that it could carefully manoeuvre around obstacles.
 Shakey “communicated” with the project team with a teletype and a CRT display.
 Also, the team would judge how Shakey reacted to pranks.

 This was a gamechanger in the timeline of Artificial Intelligence.
 DeepBlue was a chess-playing computer developed by IBM.
 It was the ultimate battle of Man Vs Machine, to figure out who outsmarts whom.
 Kasparov the reigning chess legend, was challenged to beat the machine – DeepBlue.
 Everyone glued to the game was left aghast that DeeBlue could beat the chess champion – Garry Kasparov.
 This left people wondering about how machines could easily outsmart humans in a variety of tasks.